fchollet/keras-blog/content/the-future-of-deep-learning.md

 synchronization mechanism between them, organized in a hierarchical fashion.
 This strategy is somewhat reflected in DeepMind's recent work on "synthetic gradients".
 I would expect more more work along these lines in the near future.

-One can imagine a future where models that would be globally non differentiable but would feature differentiable parts would be trained—grown—using an efficient search process that would not leverage gradients, while the differentiable parts would be trained even faster by taking advantage of gradients using some more efficient version of backpropagation.
+One can imagine a future where models that would be globally non-differentiable (but would feature differentiable parts) would be trained—grown—using an efficient search process that would not leverage gradients, while the differentiable parts would be trained even faster by taking advantage of gradients using some more efficient version of backpropagation.